 The Governor in each state designates a lead entity to administer the funds for the implementation of community-based and prevention-focused programs and activities designed to strengthen and support families to prevent child abuse and neglect.
 Once designated, State lead agencies must then submit an application for funding annually.
 The instructions for this application are included in a Program Instruction (PI) that is released in the spring of each year.
+There may be times when emergency funding is available.
+Please refer to your Federal Project Officers for more information about how to apply for these funds.

-The Program Instruction for the current fiscal year can be found at: http://friendsnrc.org/current-cbcap-program- instruction.
+The Program Instruction for the current fiscal year can be found at: http://friendsnrc.org/current-cbcap-program-instruction.